tarunbatra/tarunbatra.github.io/source/about/index.md

 # Work

-## Senior Software Engineer at Okta, Vancouver [Sept 2022 - Present]
+## Staff/Senior Software Engineer at Okta, Vancouver [Sept 2022 - Present]
 At [Okta](https://okta.com), I am part of the OIG team and is directly involved in shipping access requests and governance related features.
 Other than working on my familiar tech-stack of Node.js and MongoDB, I picked up Terraform and GCP services like GCP Pub/Sub and GCP Cloud Tasks as well.
 I enjoy the challenges around K8s scaling and asynchronous task procesing here.
 Outside work, I am also active with Okta 4 Good and regularly volunteer at the GVFB food bank.

 <div class="gallery row">